New national identity card initiated by the Department of Home Affairs

 South African smart id key to government services

 - One single national ID card for all South African citizens

 - Future platform for a suite of eGovernment services including online authentication and digital signatures

 - Eliminates the need to carry multiple ID documents

 - Establishes citizenship in the National Population Register for voting and other civic interactions

-- The eID system forms part of several initiatives aimed at improving the security and delivery of government services to RSA citizens.
+- The eID system forms part of several initiatives to improve the security and delivery of government services to RSA citizens.

 - Enhancing security through the creation of a reliable National Population Register